hepsycode/modelingOperationRec_ASE/Quality_Checker/README.md

 # Quality Checker Component

-To evaluate synthetic data generated through LLMs, we developed python code to collect quantitative metric related to  diversity, correctness, and hallucination, as defined as follow.
+To evaluate synthetic data generated through LLMs, we developed python code to collect quantitative metric related to  diversity, correctness, and hallucination, as defined as follows.

 ## Correctness Metric